Buru language: Negation

 All page references refer to Grimes (1991).

 Such clause-final negation is atypical of Austronesian languages, in which the negative almost exclusively appears before the verb or predicate.
 This feature appears to have crossed the linguistic boundary between neighbouring Papuan languages and Buru, as well as other languages of the Moluccas.
 This is substantiated by the fact that "historical records indicate long-term and extensive interactions between Austronesians and Non-Austronesians in Halmahera and the Moluccas".
-Consequently, Klamer concludes that it is “reasonable to analyze … final negation in … Buru … as having a [non-Austronesian (i.e. Papuan)] origin for which there is substantial historical and linguistic evidence”.
+Consequently, Klamer concludes that it is “reasonable to analyze ... final negation in ...
+Buru ... as having a [non-Austronesian (i.e. Papuan)] origin for which there is substantial historical and linguistic evidence”.

 By combining with moo, other negative adverbials have been derived throughout the language's history, giving rise to mohede ('not yet') and tehuk moo ('no longer').
-Mohede is a frozen compound of the words moo and hede, where hede is an adverbial with a continuative aspect (translated as 'still', i.e. mohede = 'still not', c.f.
-German noch nicht or Italian ancora no(n)).
+Mohede is a frozen compound of the words moo and hede, where hede is an adverbial with a continuative aspect (translated as 'still', i.e. mohede = 'still not', cf. German noch nicht or Italian ancora no(n)).
 Unlike other negative adverbials and auxiliaries, the segment tehuk may appear in both the "nucleus" (directly following the verb) or clause-final, as well as (rather uniquely) in both positions at once.

 The deictic element sa can be combined with moo (or any of the other aforementioned negative elements) to mean 'nothing, no(ne), nobody'.
 Sa is related to the quantifier sia ('some'), and, as such, constructions involving sa … moo may be glossed as 'not one'.
 Where exactly a speaker places this element sa indicates the intended scope of the negation, whilst the negative, as is mandatory for Buru, remains clause final.
 The negative polarity items anyone and anything are represented consistently in Buru as ii sa ('one thing') and geba sa ('one person') respectively.